 Did you know that Oregon has over 250 waterfalls?
 Here are just a few hikes we already blogged about in the Gorge.

 Crater Lake is Oregon’s one and only national park and is the deepest lake in the US.
 Each season gives the lake a unique look and brings different activities to the park!
-Check out Our Ultimate Guide to Crater Lake National Park and Photo Diary
+Check out Guide and Photo Diary.

 Picture a hill with distinct colors of yellows, golds, blacks, and reds and you have yourself the Painted Hills.
 Depending on how the light hits these hills, it may look different every time you visit.
 Read more about the area: